MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 ## Business Impact

-A 25 to 31 percent reduction in RMSE translates into:
+A 25 to 31 percent reduction in RMSE, combined with a 46 to 47 percent reduction in systematic under-forecast bias, translates into:

 - Lower stockout risk during demand surges
 - Reduced overstock exposure during pullbacks